the toronto skyline at night one of the free things you can see in Toronto

 Location: 220 Yonge St, Toronto, ON M5B 2H1

-Spanning several city blocks in downtown Toronto you’ll find the Toronto Eaton Centre shopping mall.
+Spanning several city blocks in downtown Toronto you’ll find the Toronto Eaton Centre shopping mall, the busiest shopping mall in North America.

-This free thing to do in Toronto is huge.
-It has over 200 shops ranging from the biggest brands in the retail industry to stores like rap music superstar Drake’s OVO store.
+Cruise this mall for free and check out over 200 shops.
+All the biggest brands in the retail industry are here.
+Plus, be sure to check out rap music superstar Drake’s OVO store.

 Location: Google Maps Directions